djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 If a trend is present, model it before interpreting residual dependence.

-### 18.3 Inspect directional dependence
+### Inspect directional dependence

 Compare directional variograms.

 A single omnidirectional variogram can hide anisotropy.

-### 18.4 Check pair counts
+### Check pair counts

-A dramatic point based on 4 pairs should not automatically be interpreted as strongly as a point based on 400 pairs.
+A striking point based on 4 pairs should not be given the same weight in interpretation as one based on 400 pairs.

-### 18.5 Investigate outliers
+### Investigate outliers

 Because the empirical semivariogram uses squared differences,